On Lok Senior Health Service

 Mission

-On Lok relentlessly pursues quality of life and quality of care for older adults and their families, helping them stay healthy, active, and socially connected.
+On Lok relentlessly pursues quality of life and quality of care for older adults and their families, serving seniors for over 50 years.

 Looking for other organizations in